devcode1981/File-Provider-Storage/README.md

 Install `phantomJS` manually, or download it and put in your $PATH.
 For instructions, follow the [Debian guide on phantomJS](#Debian).

+You may need to install Redis 2.8 or newer manually.

 #### RedHat
-You also need to install [Go](https://golang.org/dl) because the Go version included in most Ubuntu versions is too old for GitLab.

 ##### CentOS